prairie-guy/ai_utilities/README.md

 ### filter_img.sh
-Use `file` to determine the type of picture then filter (keep) only pictures of a specified type.
-Different image formats may break training algorithims.
+Filter (keep) only pictures of a specified type.
+The default is JPEG Differences in image formats will break training algorithims.

 Images are filtered in place, i.e., non-JPEG files are deleted.
 (This can be modified within the script.)
 ```